First transcontinental railroad: Possible routes

 Council Bluffs had several advantages: It was well north of the Civil War fighting in Missouri; it was the shortest route to South Pass in the Rockies in Wyoming; and it would follow a fertile river that would encourage settlement.
 Durant had hired the future president Abraham Lincoln in 1857 when he was an attorney to represent him in a business matter about a bridge over the Missouri.
 Now Lincoln was responsible for choosing the eastern terminus, and he relied on Durant's counsel.
-Durant advocated for Omaha, and he was so confident of the choice that he began buying up land in Nebraska.

-Key individuals
+Key people

 Asa Whitney

 One of the most prominent champions of the central route railroad was Asa Whitney.
 He envisioned a route from Chicago and the Great Lakes to northern California, paid for by the sale of land to settlers along the route.
 Whitney traveled widely to solicit support from businessmen and politicians, printed maps and pamphlets, and submitted several proposals to Congress, all at his own expense.
 In June 1845, he led a team along part of the proposed route to assess its feasibility.

 Legislation to begin construction of the Pacific Railroad (called the Memorial of Asa Whitney) was first introduced to Congress by Representative Zadock Pratt.
 Congress did not immediately act on Whitney's proposal.